aspose-pdf-cloud/aspose-pdf-for-aws-sdk/java-client/docs/ApiApi.md

 ApiApi apiInstance = new ApiApi();
 List<File> files = Arrays.asList(new File("/path/to/file")); // List<File> |
+String documentPassword = "documentPassword_example"; // String |
-PageNumberVerticalAlign vAlignment = PageNumberVerticalAlign.B; // PageNumberVerticalAlign | The vertical alignment of the page numbers.
+PageNumberVerticalAlign vAlignment = new PageNumberVerticalAlign(); // PageNumberVerticalAlign | The vertical alignment of the page numbers.
-PageNumberHorizontalAlign hAlignment = PageNumberHorizontalAlign.C; // PageNumberHorizontalAlign | The horizontal alignment of the page numbers.
+PageNumberHorizontalAlign hAlignment = new PageNumberHorizontalAlign(); // PageNumberHorizontalAlign | The horizontal alignment of the page numbers.
 Integer startingNumber = 56; // Integer | The starting number for the page numbers.
 Integer sNumber = 56; // Integer | The number of the first page to start numbering from.
 Integer fNumber = 56; // Integer | The number of the last page to end numbering at.